 Snap Inc., the creators of Snapchat, another popular photo messaging app, acquired $485,000 in the Seed round.
 As the product evolved, the company received another $2,6 billion over the course of 8 funding rounds.

-So, what do these figures tell us?
+So, what do these figures tell us about the cost of app development?
 Mind that the numbers above are true for launching a business from the ground.
 So, to get yourself started with an app, a backend, and infrastructure you will have to pay somewhere from $485,000 to $1,450,000.
 The mobile app alone won’t cost that much.
 About 30-40% of the budget.

 As expected, the numbers differ with each company:

-Alright, so there we have another answer – the average app might cost from $50,000 to $250,000 to launch, and the price will depend primarily on the factors described in the next section.
+Alright, so there we have another answer on “How much does it cost to make an app?” – the average app might cost from $50,000 to $250,000 to launch, and the price will depend primarily on the factors described in the next section.

 Finally let’s turn to opinions of people of wisdom, the experienced Venture Capitalists.
 They don’t have magic in their eyes and a mind-clouding enthusiasm of app creators for they have been on the market for a long time; they have won and failed, and seen it all turn around a hundred times – so now they can judge clearly.

 Jason Calacanis, a known entrepreneur and Angel Investor, recommends raising $750,000 in the Seed round, which should cover the 18-month runway ($35,000/month); operational, legal fees and capex ($120,000).

 As we mentioned before, the cost of a particular app depends solely on its complexity, looks, level of web integration, etc., but, using Jason’s rates, we can get some rough estimates.
 If your application takes 2-4 month to develop, which is a typical time frame for such tasks, its cost will be anything from $70,000 to $140,000.